rockstarartist/gulp-react-flux-starter/README.md

 # gulp-react-flux-starter
 A starter project that will use gulp, react, and flux.
 Front end dependency management is provided by bower, module system is browserify.

+SASS is used for SCSS, you can still use just css if you prefer.

+This project is now ES6 enhanced, so you can develop your codebase in ES6, you can also continue to use ES5 if you prefer.

 This is still a work in progress, please see issues at https://github.com/rockstarartist/gulp-react-flux-starter/issues

 Currently, you can build the application and serve it.